-Demand for Aecon's services across Canada continues to be strong, particularly in smaller and medium sized projects.
+Demand for Aecon's services across Canada continues to be strong.
+During the first six months of 2023, Aecon was awarded a number of projects that were added to backlog including delivery of the Deerfoot Trail Improvements project in Calgary, Alberta and an Aecon joint venture was awarded the Fuel Channel and Feeder Replacement contract for four units at the Bruce Nuclear Generating Station in Tiverton, Ontario.
 In addition, during 2022, a consortium in which Aecon is a participant was selected to deliver the long-term GO Expansion On-Corridor Works project in Ontario under a progressive design, build, operate and maintain contract model which begins with a two-year development phase leading into the main construction scope and a 25-year operations and maintenance component, while another consortium in which Aecon is a participant was selected as the development partner for the Scarborough Subway Extension Stations, Rail and Systems project in Ontario to be delivered using a progressive design-build model.
-None of the anticipated work from these two significant long-term projects is yet reflected in backlog.
+None of the anticipated work from these two significant long-term progressive design-build projects is yet reflected in backlog.
 Aecon (including joint ventures in which Aecon is a participant) is also prequalified on a number of project bids due to be awarded during the next twelve months and has a pipeline of opportunities to further add to backlog over time.
-With backlog of \$6.0 billion at March 31, 2023 and recurring revenue programs continuing to see robust demand, driven by the utilities sector and ongoing recovery in airport traffic in Bermuda, Aecon believes it is positioned to achieve further revenue growth over the next few years.
+With backlog of \$6.9 billion at June 30, 2023 and recurring revenue programs continuing to see robust demand, Aecon believes it is positioned to achieve further revenue growth over the next few years.

 While volatile global and Canadian economic conditions are impacting inflation, interest rates, and overall supply chain efficiency, these factors have stabilized to some extent and have largely been and will continue to be reflected in the pricing and commercial terms of the Company's recent and prospective project awards and bids.
-However, certain ongoing joint venture projects that were bid some years ago have experienced impacts related, in part, to those factors, that will require satisfactory resolution of claims with the respective clients - see Section 5 "Recent Developments" and Section 10.2 "Contingencies" in this MD&A and Section 13 "Risk Factors" in the 2022 Annual MD&A regarding the risk on four large fixed price legacy projects entered into in 2018 or earlier by joint ventures in which Aecon is a participant.
+However, certain ongoing joint venture projects that were bid some years ago have experienced impacts related, in part, to those factors, that will require satisfactory resolution of claims with the respective clients.
+Results have been negatively impacted by these four legacy projects in recent periods, undermining positive revenue and profitability trends in the balance of Aecon's business.
+Until these projects are complete and related claims have been resolved, there is a risk that this could also occur in future periods - see Section 5 "Recent Developments" and Section 10.2 "Contingencies" in this MD&A and Section 13 "Risk Factors" in the 2022 Annual MD&A regarding the risk on four large fixed price legacy projects entered into in 2018 or earlier by joint ventures in which Aecon is a participant.

-On March 1, 2023, Aecon announced that it has entered into a definitive purchase agreement with GIP under which Aecon has agreed to sell its ATE roadbuilding, aggregates and materials businesses in Ontario for \$235 million in cash.
-On March 15, 2023, Aecon announced that it has entered into an agreement with CC&L Infrastructure to sell a 49.9% interest in the Bermuda International Airport concessionaire for US\$128.5 million (\$173,899 equivalent at March 31, 2023) in cash.
-Closing of these sales transactions is expected in the second quarter of 2023.
-Upon closing, Aecon expects to use the net proceeds from the transactions to pay down debt on its revolving credit facility.
+On May 1, 2023, Aecon announced the closing of the previously disclosed definitive purchase agreement with GIP under which Aecon sold its ATE operations.
+Net cash proceeds received on closing, net of debt and cash assumed by the purchaser, were \$155.3 million.
+On March 15, 2023, Aecon announced that it has entered into an agreement with CC&L Infrastructure to sell a 49.9% interest in the Bermuda International Airport concessionaire for US\$128.5 million (\$170.1 million equivalent at June 30, 2023) in cash.
+Closing of this sale transaction is expected in the third quarter of 2023.
+Upon closing, Aecon expects to use the net proceeds from the transaction to pay down debt on its revolving credit facility.
 Aecon plans to maintain a disciplined capital allocation approach focused on long-term shareholder value.